AsteroidSurveySimulator/objectsInField/README.md

-# objectsInField
+# objectsInField (oif)

-This module generates a list of candidate detections for an input population of moving objects in a specified list of field pointings.
+This package generates a list of candidate detections for an input population of moving objects in a specified list of field pointings.

 ## Requirements: